 From the results presented in Table 5, there is still some evidence of residual autocorrelation in some cases, although, for most of the series, the HARST model correctly describes the dynamics of the logarithm of the realized volatility.
-One interesting fact is that now 8 of 16 series do not have conditional heteroskedasticity.
-However, normality is still strongly rejected.

-Figure 3 displays the estimated transition functions.
+Fig. 3 displays the estimated transition functions.
 It is interesting to note that in all cases the asymmetry is not around zero returns, as is strongly advocated in the literature.
 The regime switches are associated with very negative past returns (or "very bad news").
 The smoothness of the transition varies according to each series.
 In some cases, Caterpillar for example, the transition is abrupt.
 In others, such as General Electric, the transition is very smooth.

 7.3.
+Forecasting results

-Forecasting Results.
-After estimating the HARST model for each series, the one-day ahead forecasts are computed.
+After estimating the HARST model for each series, the oneday ahead forecasts are computed.
 The forecasting performance of the HARST model is compared with the following competing specifications: Linear HAR, linear ARFIMA, GARCH, GJR, and EGARCH models.
 In addition, the forecast combination of a simple model average of the linear HAR and HARST models is examined.
 As the regime switches are associated with very negative returns, the benefits of using the nonlinear model should become apparent only in periods following very negative returns, such that a combination of forecasts will improve the performance of both models.